wengangmao/wengangmao.github.io/contents/wengang/research_ideas.md

 ## Spatio-temporal modelling of metocean parameters
 * SPDE models and conditional prediction for short-term weather prediction
+* Spatio-temporal modelling of wind and wave environments
+* Spatio-temporal/SPDE metocean models to assist ship navigation
+* Wave statistics to ship safety

 ## Machine learning for maritime applications